 Creating Homes/Preventing Homelessness for L.A.
 Foster Youth

-A Sense of Home’s model revolves around Home Creations, where our team of volunteers and “alumni” youth transform empty, unworkable living spaces into fully functional and emotionally comforting homes by selecting over 250 customized items including furniture, home goods, and appliances for each transition-age foster youth (TAY) served in Los Angeles County.
-By also connecting each youth to wrap-around services, providing mentorship and a community of support, ASOH equips youth with skills and resources to achieve their full potential.
+A Sense of Home provides critical housing support for 150 transition-age foster youth (TAY) throughout L.A.
+County a year.
+Our model revolves around Home Creations, where our team of volunteers and "alumni" youth transform empty, unworkable living spaces into fully functional and emotionally comforting homes by selecting over 250 customized items (furniture, home goods, and appliances) for each TAY.
+We also equip youth with skills and resources to achieve their full potential through wrap-around services, mentorship and a community of support.

 What is the primary issue area that your application will impact?

 In which areas of Los Angeles will you be directly working?